HenryRabelo/android-debloat-script/README.md

 - Gallery app (Just to be sure)
 - Keyboard app (Just to be sure)
 - Calculator app (Just to be sure)
 - Any app that you find suitable.
-Generally, any app that can function without internet access should have its internet access blocked.
+Generally, apps that can function without internet access should have their internet access blocked.
 Be careful when dealing with system apps, as that could impair normal phone functioning.

 ###### Changing Android Configurations:
 It is also important to change the following Android Configurations: